 - An oral glucose tolerance test (OGTT): The patient, who has already fasted, drinks a sugary drink and then has a blood test done, first one and then 2 hours later.
 Before the OGTT, the patient needs to eat and drink 150 grams of carbohydrates (found in starchy foods) each day for 3 days.
 If you need this test, your doctor or the healthcare professional requesting the test can advise on exactly what you need to do.

-Another blood test that can diagnose diabetes is the HbA1c test, which measures the percentage of haemoglobin molecules (the molecules that makes red blood cells red) in the blood that have a sugar molecule attached to them.
+Another blood test that can be used to diagnose diabetes is the haemoglobin A1c (HbA1c) test, which measures the proportion of haemoglobin protein affected by glucose in circulation in the body.

 Can diabetes be diagnosed with a blood glucose meter or urine test?

 A diagnosis of diabetes should not be made using only a blood glucose meter and finger prick, or just a urine glucose test.
 Although your doctor may take a blood sample with a finger prick during your appointment, you will still need a further blood test to confirm the diagnosis.

 How will my doctor know which type of diabetes it is?

 Your doctor will ask you about your medical history and the severity of your symptoms, then confirm with further blood tests if they suspect type 1 diabetes.
 In adults, it is sometimes difficult to distinguish between type 1 and type 2 diabetes.

 Several tests, including tests to measure your insulin levels and certain antibodies in the blood, can help your doctor to determine the type of diabetes you might have, but these can take several weeks to confirm.

 In the meantime, it is important that you keep in contact with your doctor and monitor your blood glucose levels if instructed to do so.
 If you are unwell, they may refer you immediately to a hospital or specialist for treatment.